We interview the interviewers to help guide you through the OCIs...

 Firms often have a maximum number of students from any school who they will 'call back' for a second interview.
-'Callback interviews' usually take place in October.
-They involve a half-day or whole day spent on-site at one of the firm's offices.
+'Callback interviews' usually take place in October, but because most schools have pushed their OCIs back to early 2021, it’s callback interviews this cycle will probably take place in spring 2021.
+Callback interviews involve a half-day or whole day spent on-site at one of the firm's offices.
 Students are usually interviewed by four to six attorneys – a mix of partners and associates.
 Often there will also be a lunch or coffee event with junior associates.

 Be aware that you are being assessed during the whole day, not just during the interviews themselves.
 Treat lunches and coffee dates as part of the interview process; there's no need to be formal, but you should always keep in mind that you are being judged – showing an interest in your interviewers' work and the firm in general is a good bet.
 “Candidates feel more comfortable during lunches with junior associates, so these interviews will often be more illuminating than the office ones.
 The associates fill out assessment forms in the same way that partners do,” a BigLaw hiring partner tells us.
 How you greet and talk to support staff and recruiters when you first arrive can be important too.
 Hiring committees usually take into consideration the views of staff and junior associates who have met with candidates.

 If a student is unsure whether to join the firm (or vice versa) they might return to the firm for a 'second look' and meet with a few more attorneys.
 Candidates are often asked if they want to meet attorneys from certain practice areas during the callback or 'second look'.
 Make use of this opportunity: asking to meet people from certain departments – even if you're not sure which you want to join – will show you're engaged with the firm's work.
 A short while after the callback students will hear whether the firm wants to offer them a position as a summer associate.
-Students have 28 days to accept the offer.
+Depending on their school, students usually have between 14 and 21 days to accept the offer.

 Some top interview tips from hiring partners